Light and perky Stuffed Zucchini Boats with Quinoa and Pine Nuts. A vegetarian dish the whole family will enjoy!

-- Preheat the oven to 450 degrees F. Place the quinoa in a medium sauce pot.
+Preheat the oven to 450 degrees F. Place the quinoa in a medium sauce pot.
 Add one tablespoon of olive oil and heat to high.
-Stir to coat the quinoa in oil, then add 1 1/2 cups water and cover the pot.
+Stir to coat the quinoa in the oil, then add 1 1/2 cups water and cover the pot.
 Bring to a boil.
 Stir.
 Then lower the heat to medium-low and simmer the quinoa, covered, for approximately 15 minutes.
 Fluff with a fork and set aside.

 - Meanwhile, chop the peppers, onions, garlic and tarragon.
-Use a spoon the scoop a long trench out of the center of each zucchini and place the halves in 2 9X13 inch baking dishes.
+Use a spoon to scoop a long trench out of the center of each zucchini and place the halves in 2 9X13 inch baking dishes.

-- Place 1 tablespoon of oil in a skillet and sauté the onions for 2 minutes.
+Place 1 tablespoon of oil in a skillet and sauté the onions over medium heat for 2 minutes.
 Then add the peppers and garlic and sauté another 2-3 minutes.
 Toss in the cooked quinoa and tarragon and turn off the heat.
 Salt and pepper the quinoa to taste.